Liqiu-Chen/IIMF/README.md

 # Integrating Interaction into Modality shared Fearues with ViT
-Implementation of the paper [Simplifying Cross-modal Interaction via Modality-Shared Features for RGBT Tracking].
+The official implementation for the ACM MM 2024 paper [Simplifying Cross-modal Interaction via Modality-Shared Features for RGBT Tracking].

 ## Environment Installation
 ```